What is Bang energy drink?

 In particular, REIZE is an energy drink that is easy to carry around and to make – just add water.
 It might not have the drastic kick that Bang does, but it is a lot more convenient.

-REIZE ships right to your door for around $1 per drink, cheaper than Bang and most of the energy drinks currently on the market.
+REIZE ships right to your door for around $1 per drink, which is far more affordable than Bang and most other energy drinks.

 Give it a try today and you might just find that you prefer REIZE to Bang.